raymoniot/raymoniot.github.io/content/en/docs/web/device/collector.md

 <img src="../../../../photo/docs/device/collector/unbind.png">

-The unbinding of the collector will unbind the power station bound to the collector. **The unbinding of the sub-device will delete the sub-device from the collector and clear the data of the sub-device**.
+The unbinding of the collector will unbind the plant bound to the collector. **The unbinding of the sub-device will delete the sub-device from the collector and clear the data of the sub-device**.

 ### 8.3 Other functions